SheffieldR/Original.SheffieldR.github.io/hack.md

 ## What we're aiming for

-Our aims for the event are to bring the University together with other practitioners in the local reason to learn more about R and share experience and do good for Sheffield by supporting the [Sheffield Wildlife Trust](http://www.wildsheffield.com) by focusing on biodiversity data for Sheffield.
+Our aims for the event are to bring the University together with other practitioners in the local area to learn more about R and share experience and do good for Sheffield by supporting the [Sheffield Wildlife Trust](http://www.wildsheffield.com) by focusing on biodiversity data for Sheffield.

 Our overall philosophy is; **"no pressure, just learn and code for fun!"**.